Patrick-Edouard/s2client-api/docs/building.md

 TERRAN_SCV
 ```

-The folder is defined in the variable texture_forlder of sc2_rendere.cc
+The folder is defined in the variable texture_folder of sc2_rendere.cc

 Now also need a map.png in the folder